 every day at times.

 But allowing multiple toys out at once doesn’t mean you’re doomed to living in a pig sty.
 We usually do quick 5-minute pick-ups throughout the day to keep things manageable and we work together on a big clean-up before dad comes home from work.
-For the most part, everything ends up back in it’s proper place.
+For the most part, everything ends up back in it’s proper place (or at least in the right room).

 Rules and limits are still a good thing.
 Just make sure your rules aren’t squashing the creativity and imagination you’re trying to cultivate in your homeschool!